 Germantown, Maryland, U.S.A.

-Bdelloid rotifers are microscopic aquatic animals.
-They are easily recognized by the pair of ciliated, eversible disks (corona) that most species have on their heads and by their characteristic creeping like an inchworm or a leech.
+Bdelloid rotifers are microscopic aquatic animals that are easily recognized by the pair of ciliated, eversible disks (corona) that most species have on their heads and their characteristic creeping like an inchworm or a leech.
 Besides their interesting morphologies, bdelloids also boast unusual biological traits, including exclusively parthenogenetic reproduction and the ability to survive drying, that altogether make them unique among all animals.
-However, and despite also being quite common, bdelloids seem to be some of the least favourite subjects of microscopists.
+Even so, bdelloids seem to be some of the least favorite subjects of microscopists.

 Admittedly, bdelloids are difficult to study.
-The identification of almost all species requires that the animal be alive and fully extended with its corona – if it has one – unfolded.
-But live bdelloids are often very active and unruly and hence are difficult to follow under the microscope, especially at high magnifications necessary to examine taxonomically significant body parts.
-At the same time, even the slightest disturbance may cause them to contract their telescopic bodies into unidentifiable tight balls and remain so for frustratingly long periods.
-To make the matters worse, there are no readily available reagents that can be used to anaesthetize them and, until recently, there was no satisfactory method to preserve their bodies fully extended.
+The identification of almost all species requires that the animal be alive and active with its corona unfolded.
+But active bdelloids are often unruly and hence difficult to follow under the microscope, especially at high magnifications necessary to examine taxonomically significant body parts.
+At the same time, even the slightest disturbance may cause them to contract their bodies into unidentifiable balls and to remain so for frustratingly long periods.
+To make matters worse, there are no readily available reagents that can be used to anesthetize them and, until recently, there was no satisfactory method to preserve their bodies extended.

 Needless to say, these challenges have been readily accepted and overcome by many microscopists over the years.
 Two pioneering rotiferologists of the early 20th century, James Murray (1865–1914) and David Bryce (1853–1934) were both amateur members of the Quekett Microscopical Club.
 The numbers of bdelloid species Murray and Bryce described add up to about 30% of the current total of about 400.

 I hope that this brief guide will increase interest in these animals that certainly deserve more attention from microscopists.